Cooke/tybscri/README.md

 An statically typed embeddable scripting language with an HTML editor.
 The language is inspired by Kotlin and TypeScript.

+## Demo

+The HTML editor can be tested here: https://cooke.github.io/tybscri/

 ## Syntax

 ```kotlin